InfTkm/ethereum-lab1/README.md

  ```

- 8) Send a withdraw transaction to the contract.
+ 8) Send a "withdraw" transaction to the contract.
 This will be a request to withdraw 2 eth.

      Describe what happens on the client.

      Describe the last log on Ganache.

- 9)  Send a single request to withdraw .1 eth from the contract.
+ 9)  Send a single request to withdraw 0.1 eth from the contract.

      Show the receipt that is returned from this request here.

-10)  Make enough withdrawals from the contract so that it runs out of eth.
-We
-     are interested in the first request that causes this require statement to
+10)  Make enough withdrawals from the contract so that it (the contract) runs out of eth.
+We are interested in the first request that causes the following require statement to fail:
-     fail:

      require((address(this)).balance >= withdraw_amount,"Balance too small for this withdrawal");

-     Show the logs where this error is mentioned.
+     Force this "require" to fail and show the logs where this error is mentioned.

 11)  Show a screenshot showing the balance and storage of your Faucet contract.